fossgis/osmdata/master/README.md

 * The init script installs the `acmetool` software for setting up LetsEncrypt certificates, but doesn't actually use it.
 You have to do the TLS setup manually if you want it.
-* While testing you might want to run the update script in `tmux`, because it will run for a few hours. `tmux` is already installed on the system.
+* While testing you might want to run the update script in [tmux](https://github.com/tmux/tmux), because it will run for a few hours.
+  `tmux` is already installed on the system.